Minimum wage country profile for Poland

 As for apprentices and trainees, their conditions are regulated by separate agreements or specific provisions and do not refer to the minimum wage.

-The statutory minimum wage in Poland is not subject to any differentiation according to the region, industry, economic sector, professional group, skills, or age.
+Variations of statutory minimum wages The statutory minimum wage in Poland is not subject to any differentiation according to the region, industry, economic sector, professional group, skills, or age.
 It applies to all employees aged 18 and over (apart from the exemptions mentioned in the previous section).
-As for younger employees, so called juvenile employees, their remuneration is based on a separate act, the Regulation of the Council of Ministers of 28 May 1996 on the employment of juvenile workers and their remuneration (Journal of Laws of 2018, item 2010, as amended).
+As for younger employees, so-called juvenile employees, their remuneration is based on a separate act, the Regulation of the Council of Ministers of 28 May 1996 on the employment of juvenile workers and their remuneration (Journal of Laws of 2018, item 2010, as amended).
 Art.
-190 § 1 of the Labor Code (Journal of Laws 1974, No. 24, item 141;) defines a juvenile employee as a person over 15 years of age but under 18 years of age.
+190 § 1 of the Labour Code (Journal of Laws 1974, No. 24, item 141) defines a juvenile employee as a person over 15 years of age but under 18 years of age.
 The remuneration of juvenile employees is regulated by the Regulation of the Council of Ministers of 28 May 1996 on the vocational training of juvenile workers and their remuneration, as amended.
-According to § 19.1, during the period of vocational training, a juvenile worker is entitled to remuneration calculated as a percentage of the average monthly remuneration in the national economy in the previous quarter, effective from the first day of the month following the announcement by the President of the Central Statistical Office in the Official Journal of the Republic of Poland "Monitor Polski".
-According to § 19.2, such percentage is equal to:
+According to § 19.1, during the period of vocational training, a juvenile worker is entitled to remuneration calculated as a percentage of the average monthly remuneration in the national economy in the previous quarter, effective from the first day of the month following the announcement by the President of the Central Statistical Office in the Official Journal of the Republic of Poland 'Monitor Polski'.
+According to § 19.2, such a percentage is equal to:

 The statutory minimum wage for work in Poland is set at a monthly level.
 The Act doesn't explicitly dictate the number of payments at the specified rate, but rather sets a minimum monthly amount.
-According to the Polish labour law, the working time should not on average exceed eight hours per day and 40 hours per five-day working week; a weekly working time, including the overtime hours, should not exceed 48 hours (Art.
+According to the Polish labour law, the working time should not, on average, exceed eight hours per day and 40 hours per five-day working week; a weekly working time, including the overtime hours, should not exceed 48 hours (Art.
 129 (1) & Art.
-131 (1) of the Labor Code).
+131 (1) of the Labour Code).

 Since 2017, a minimum hourly rate has also been established for employees remunerated based on hourly wage rates (art.
 7(3) of the Act).